-The NSW Police Force, Fire & Rescue NSW and the NSW Rural Fire Service have identified a need to develop preventative measures to reduce the risk of fire and arson to the community.
+The NSW Police Force, Fire and Rescue NSW and the NSW Rural Fire Service have identified a need to develop preventative measures to reduce the risk of fire and arson to the community.
 Fires put lives and homes at risk and have financial implications to our community.
-The NSW Police Force, Fire & Rescue NSW and the NSW Rural Fire Service by working together have developed a fire prevention strategy to help make the community safer.
+The NSW Police Force, Fire and Rescue NSW and the NSW Rural Fire Service by working together have developed a fire prevention strategy to help make the community safer.

 When a fire is deliberately lit, it is known as arson.
 There are many different motives for arson.
 A structure may be set on fire by persons to cover criminal activity or for other reasons.
 Arson does have devastating financial and emotional effects on a business, school and the community at large.

 Arson attacks usually occur at nights or on weekends when schools, businesses and buildings are empty.
 The occurrence of arson can be reduced and its effects controlled if you identify potential threats and take action to reduce the risks.
 You can carry out an arson risk assessment on your business, school or place of work.
 We strongly encourage you to consider arson as part of your business risk assessment program, and to integrate arson risk reduction strategies with your risk management plan.